 What is this

 Yuusha Nikki (勇者日記) is “Hero Diary” in Japanese.
 It’s styled after an anime that I’m rather fond of – Yuuki Yuuna wa Yuusha de Aru (Yuki Yuna is a Hero).
-Being a big fan of shoujo themes, I consider it a formative show for me, as it talks a lot about themes like friendship, volunteering, being a good person, doing the right thing, leaving a lasting legacy, saving the world, and other similarly pure and wholesome topics about everyday life.
+It is one of my favourite anime and I consider it a formative show for me, as it talks a lot about themes like friendship, volunteering, being a good person, doing the right thing, leaving a lasting legacy, saving the world amidst abject suffering, and other similarly pure and wholesome topics about everyday life.

 No, but what is this